IgorGreenIGM/3D-DC/README.md

 ## 🔬 Abstract

-**3D-DC** is a experimental research project exploring a novel approach to lossless data compression.
+**3D-DC** is an experimental research project exploring a novel approach to lossless data compression.
 Unlike traditional compressors (LZ77, Huffman) that treat files as linear streams, 3D-DC transforms binary data into **3D volumetric structures** (voxel grid).

 The core hypothesis is that latent **topological correlations** exist not just sequentially, but spatially and "temporally" (depth-wise) within binary data.
 By projecting data into a 3D manifold, this algorithm utilizes geometric predictors and probability distribution sorting to significantly **reduce Shannon Entropy**, preparing the data for highly efficient final encoding.